 D:\Backups\myProject\2024-0801\(C:\)Data\subfolder\deeper-folder\way-down-deep etc.

-This type of backup allows you to go back in time and recover older versions of the file -- or entire subdirectories, but the backup is relatively slow -- having to make a copy of each file, each time the backup runs.
+This type of backup allows you to go back in time and recover older versions of the file -- or entire subdirectories, but the backup is relatively slow -- having to copy each file each time the backup runs.

 The option, [x]Limit Dated Backups keeps 10 dated generations of backups -- ten versions of the entire disk structure.
-On the 11th generation, the oldest folder is auto-deleted, making for a self-cleaning backup.
-This is the type of backup I use the most often.
-Be aware this type of backup can occupy considerable space on the backup drive.
+On the 11th generation, the oldest is deleted, making for a self-cleaning backup.
+This is the type I use the most often but it can occupy considerable disk space.

 Generational Backups:

 This is the fastest backup and is similar to traditional "Differential Backups".
 Only one folder structure is built.
-The first-time backup is slow -- having to backup every file in the structure.
-Subsequent backups only backup changed files.
+The first-time backup is slower -- having to backup every file in the structure.
+Subsequent runs only backup changed files.

 When a changed file is detected, the older version of the file is renamed and the new version arrives -- first in the stack: